Nina Serebrova Goes Braless Under Tight Top While Sporting Bikini Bottoms

 “Omg u are hot,” a fourth follower commented.

-In one of her most recent updates, Nina looked smoking hot as she modeled a red hot dress.
-The chic number was strapless, showing off her cleavage.
+In one of her most recent updates, Nina smoldered as she modeled a red-hot dress.
+The chic number was strapless and revealed her cleavage.
 It also fit her figure snugly, highlighting her hourglass shape.
-The post included two photos with one showing her sitting down and the other one caught her standing up while striking sexy poses.
+The post included two photos, with one capturing her sitting down and the other featuring her standing up while striking sexy poses.